MicroBlocksCN/microblocks-site/data/markdown/ide-intro.md

-How to use the MicroBlocks editor.
+How to open the MicroBlocks editor and connect your board.